DestroyedClone/RiskOfBulletstorm/README.md

 +1 Bullets: +10% base damage (+1% per stack)

-[unimplemented] Battle Standard:
+[unimplemented] Battle Standard: Increases damage of non-player allies.
+Does not apply to turrets.

-Enraging Photo: Gain a temporary +100% damage boost upon taking 33% of your health in damage for 3 (+0.25 per stack) seconds.
+Enraging Photo: Gain a temporary +100% damage boost upon taking 33% of your health in damage for 1 (+0.25 per stack) seconds.
 => TODO: Health Requirement Loss

 Green Guon Stone: Upon taking 33% damage, has a 10% chance to heal you instead.
 Rises to 25% if fatal.